ereiskind/nolcat/docs/source/code_style_guide.rst

   * In the function that called ``load_data_into_database()``
   * Structure:

-    * Success: *Return value that will indicate to "view_lists/edit_record.html" that the record was updated*
+    * Success: **#SQLDatabaseLoadSuccess** Return value that will indicate to "view_lists.views" that the record was updated
-    * Failure: *Return value that will indicate to "view_lists/edit_record.html" that the attempted change failed*
+    * Failure: **#SQLDatabaseLoadFailed** Return value that will indicate to "view_lists.views" that the attempted change failed

 * Indication of query result in calling function